ELMERIKH/Beryl/readme.md

 added persistance (payload starts every time at start up)

 ps: you need a valid link to install your PE on the victim machine
-    also if your PE should at least use some evasion techniques you can use tools like Scarecrow ,Myph,Veil .... ;)
+    also your PE should at least use some evasion techniques you can use tools like Scarecrow ,Myph,Veil .... to compile your payload (shellcode or bin) into a PE  ;)

 Setup: